SheikhIftekharAhmed/ICECE-2022-DNN-For-Transmission-Line/README.md

 pip install -r requirements.txt
 ```
 ## Data
 A sample dataset is provided in the [Data](Data) folder to implement the codes.
-Details of the matlab simulation for dataset creation in given in [SImulink](Simulink) folder.
+Details of the matlab simulation of the transmission line model and dataset creation in given in [SImulink](Simulink) folder.

 ## DNN Model: